Is your organisation future-fit..?

 To make matters worse, the Human Resources, Learning & Development, Leadership Education, Management Consulting and related industries that emerged to support the traditional organisations of the past are part of the problem:

-• Although they often publish insightful analyses, their business models lead them to act in ways that anchor their clients to the past
+Even when they publish seemingly enlightened analyses, their business models lead them to act in ways that anchor their clients to the past

 The acid test is this: if it’s their people doing the heavy lifting of sense making, decision making, or action taking - even in subtle ways - then your people won’t build their sense making, decision making and action taking muscles that create a future-fit culture.